 Myanmar's national tiger conservation strategy developed in 2003 comprises management tasks such as restoration of degraded habitats, increasing the extent of protected areas and wildlife corridors, protecting tiger prey species, thwarting tiger killing and illegal trade of its body parts and promoting public awareness through wildlife education programmes.

-In 2004, the tiger was voted the world's favourite animal with 21% of the vote in an online poll involving more than 50,000 people from 73 countries.
+In a 2004 online poll, the tiger was voted the world's favourite animal with 21% of the vote.

 Tiger populations in India have been targeted by poachers since the 1990s and were extirpated in two tiger reserves in 2005 and 2009.